david618/rt/docs/IntroTest.md

 Where a1 is one of the private agents.
 This could easily be scripted to install on all agents.

-** Putting Java on Web Server **
+*Putting Java on Web Server* (Alternative to install Java on each node)

-You'll need to put a copy of the Java Runtime Environment on the Web Server.
+You can put a copy of the Java Runtime Environment on the Web Server.

 I downloaded the JRE from [Oracle Download Page](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Selecting JRE; click Accept License; and download Linux x64 tar.gz file.